 For more information on how to register, email firstname.lastname@example.org.

-The Phillies are celebrating area educators during the 17th annual Teacher Appreciation Night presented by ENGIE on Friday, May 5 vs. the Washington Nationals.
+The Phillies celebrated area educators during the 17th annual Teacher Appreciation Night presented by ENGIE on Friday, May 5 vs. the Washington Nationals.

-Ten winners (both teacher and nominator) will receive two complimentary tickets and will participate in an awards ceremony prior to the Phillies game on May 5.
+Ten winners (both teacher and nominator) received two complimentary tickets and participated in an awards ceremony prior to the Phillies game on May 5.

 The Phillies celebrated science, and in particular the science of baseball during the seventh annual Philadelphia Science Festival Day at the ballpark on Sunday, April 9, 2017.
 Children of all ages were invited to explore and take part in fun science activities throughout the concourse.
 Those who complete the activities received a special prize!

 In January 2001, the Phillies launched Phillies Phundamentals, an after-school/summer camp program for children 6-12 years old that uses baseball to teach and reinforce academic skills.
 Through a partnership with the Philadelphia Department of Recreation, Phillies Phundamentals initially launched in five recreation centers throughout Philadelphia.